dsa-ntc/peninsuladsa-ntc.github.io/_pages/public-transit.md

 *  Ask them to preserve funding for inter-agency coordination across the Bay
 *  Ask them to pursue progressive funding solutions like a gross receipts tax so that corporations and the wealthy pay their fair share

-<h2>More Ways to Fight for Public Transit</h2>

-<h3>Sign our coalition's petitions!</h3>

-* Sign the [Bay Area transit petition for NO service cuts](https://actionnetwork.org/letters/build-more-housing-and-prevent-dire-transit-service-cuts/), plus more support for affordable housing!
-* Sign the [state-level petition to REJECT Governor Newsom's drastic cuts to transit](https://actionnetwork.org/letters/tell-state-leadership-to-reject-newsoms-cuts-to-transit-and-instead-fund-transit-support-our-communities?clear_id=true&link_id=0&can_id=ae4c9ece59933e2f4dbae941daf4aa55&source=email-stop-newsoms-cuts-to-transit-service-funding-and-affordable-housing&email_referrer=email_2755907&email_subject=stop-newsoms-cuts-to-transit-service-funding-and-affordable-housing&&) (nearly 27,000 signatures!).
-* Sign the [state-level petition for flexing $2B for transit funding](https://actionnetwork.org/letters/fund-transit-support-our-communities?clear_id=true&link_id=1&can_id=ae4c9ece59933e2f4dbae941daf4aa55&source=email-speak-out-for-caltrain-samtrans-vta-funding-regional-coordination&email_referrer=email_2678064&email_subject=speak-out-for-caltrain-samtrans-vta-funding-regional-coordination&&) (almost 5500 signatures!).
-* Join the Bay Area's public transit coalition, [Transbay Coalition](https://www.transbaycoalition.org/join/) and start following #san-mateo-county on their Slack!
+If you want to receive action alerts for this and future transit meetings, please join the Bay Area's public transit coalition, [Transbay Coalition](https://www.transbaycoalition.org/join/) and start following #san-mateo-county on their Slack!

 Thanks for your help, comrades!
 A better world is possible---if we fight for it.